 The Oracle Cloud Infrastructure Networking service offers a customizable private network (a VCN, or virtual cloud network) to customers, which enforces logical isolation of customer Oracle Cloud Infrastructure resources.
 As with their on-premises network in their data centers, customers can set up a VCN with hosts with private IP addresses, subnets, route tables and gateways using VCN.
 The VCN can be configured for internet connectivity, or connected to the customer's private data center through an IPSec VPN gateway or FastConnect.
 FastConnect offers a private connection between an existing network's edge router and Dynamic Routing Gateways (DRG).
 Traffic does not traverse the internet.

 The Networking service also supports bi-directional, stateful and stateless firewalls that allow customers to initialize network security access controls.
 Firewalls and ACLs specified for a customer VCN are propagated throughout the network topology and control plane, ensuring a multi-tiered and defense-in-depth implementation.
 Each tenant (customer) can create multiple VCNs to implement logical grouping of their resources.

 The following are key networking concepts associated with a VCN:

 - Subnets: The primary subdivision of a VCN.
-Subnets are specific to an availability domain and can be marked as private upon creation, which prevents instances launched in that subnet from having public IP addresses.
+Subnets have historically been specific to an availability domain, but can now be regional (covering all availability domains in the region).
+Subnets can be marked as private upon creation, which prevents instances launched in that subnet from having public IP addresses.

 - Internet gateway: A virtual router that provides public internet connectivity from a VCN.
 By default, a newly created VCN has no internet connectivity.